Joint Disorders in Dogs

 Elbow Dysplasia.
 Your dog's elbow is consists of three bones: the radius, the ulna and the humerus.
 These are all supposed to fit right with each other to form the elbow joint.
 In elbow dysplasia, there is an abnormal development of the elbow joint in your dog, particularly the growth of cartilage.

 Hip dysplasia.
-Hip dysplasia is an abnormal formation of the hip socket in dogs.
+Hip dysplasia in dogs is an abnormal formation of the hip socket in dogs.
 Signs include crippling, lameness and painful joints.
 Certain breeds are more prone to developing hip dysplasia than others.
 Usually, larger dogs are at a greater risk.
 Genetics can play a part in causing hip dysplasia.

 Arthritis.
-This is the most common source of pain of our fur-babies, both for the senior dogs and the young ones.
-Arthritis is a degenerative disease that is resulted from the daily and constant wear and tear on the joints of our dogs.
-There are three types of arthritis:
+This is the most common source of pain of our furbabies, both for the senior dogs and the young ones.
+Dog arthritis is a degenerative disease that is resulted from the daily and constant wear and tear on the joints of our dogs.
+There are three types of dog arthritis:

 a) Septic Arthritis.
 This type of arthritis is caused by bacteria that enters and spreads in the body as a result of surgery or trauma, affecting the joints.
 Other causes of septic arthritis are ehrlichiosis and lyme disease.